theAlphasteam/alphasweb/README.md

 To contribute, feel free to follow the following steps:

 - Fork the repository ([Here's the guide](https://help.github.com/articles/fork-a-repo/))
-- Clone to you machine
+- Clone to your machine

     ```bash
     git clone https://github.com/theAlphasteam/alphasweb.git